 Candidates should report to the test center thirty (30) minutes before the examination and check in with the test center administrator.
-(Candidates should allow themselves sufficient time to find the test center.)
-The candidate's identification and other documentation will be reviewed and he/she will be photographed for the score report.
+The candidate's identification and other documentation will be reviewed and they will be photographed for the score report.

 Candidates are required to review and sign a Candidate Rules Agreement form.
 If the Candidate Rules Agreement is not followed and/or cheating or tampering with the examination is suspected, the incident will be reported as such and the appropriate action will be taken.
-The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action such as prohibiting candidates from retaking the examination and/or denying licensure.
+The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action such as prohibiting candidates from retaking the examination and/or denying a license.